 Cloud Usage Statistics

-Businesses big and small begin adopting cloud services en masse.
+Businesses, big and small, have begun adopting cloud services en masse.
 It makes sense from economic and security standpoints.

-20. What are the top reasons companies choose to trust the cloud?
-71% look for speed improvements, 63% want greater flexibility, and 57% pick the improved customer support as reason #1.
+Companies look for 3 reasons for adopting cloud services.
+71% look for speed improvements, 63% want greater flexibility, and 57% pick improved customer support.

-21. Email services and file storage are the predominant uses for cloud computing in the EU with 66% and 53% respectively.
+22. Email services and file storage are the predominant uses for cloud computing in the EU, with 66% and 53%, respectively.

 Cloud Provider Statistics

-There is one big name that dominates the cloud scene: Amazon Web Services.
+One big name dominates the cloud scene: Amazon Web Services.

 Latest Development Statistics